 Mortality rates are often calculated by aggregated three years’ worth of data, due to the small numbers involved.
 The information on this page is shown as aggregated data for 2014-2016, unless otherwise stated.
 Headlines Across the district there are around 3,300 deaths each year, roughly equating to 1% of the population of 337,000 residents of … Continue reading "Deaths"

 Headlines Each year there are around 4,000 births to Wakefield mums.
 The birth rate in Wakefield (65.9 per 1,000 women aged 15-44) is higher than the England average (62.5 per 1,000 women aged 15-44), however the trend in Wakefield is in line with national and regional trends.
 Birth rates are highest in the more deprived … Continue reading "Births"

-The size of the resident population of Wakefield district is estimated to in the region of 332,000, making the district the 18th largest local authority in England and Wales.
-As is typical nationally, the Wakefield age profile shows the effect of baby-boom years of the 1950s and 1960s and greater numbers of women in older … Continue reading "Resident Population"
+The revised mid-2018 population estimate for Wakefield District is 345,083 people.
+As is typical nationally, the Wakefield District age profile shows the effect of baby-boom years of the 1950s and 1960s and greater numbers of women in older age than men.
+Overall numbers are projected to keep on increasing, albeit more slowly than elsewhere in … Continue reading "Resident Population"